MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/recommendations-org-change-management.md

 ms.custom: bap-template
 ---

-# Recommendations for Organizational Change Management
+# Recommendations for organizational change management

 Implementing and adopting mixed reality in organizations requires strong orchestrating efforts.
-New hardware, new software, and new ways of working must be addressed, managed, and governed through controlled processes and well-executed Organizational Change Management (OCM).
+New hardware, new software, and new ways of working must be addressed, managed, and governed through controlled processes and well-executed organizational change management (OCM).

-OCM is an important part of your implementation process because it helps to ensure that Guides is effectively adopted and integrated into your organization: If your operators do not take advantage of guides for training and job instruction in their daily work life at the production sites, HoloLens and Guides won't provide any organizational benefits despite being technically implemented in an industry compliant way.
+OCM is an important part of your implementation process because it helps to ensure that Dynamics 365 Guides is effectively adopted and integrated into your organization: If your operators do not take advantage of guides for training and job instruction in their daily work life at the production sites, HoloLens and Guides won't provide any organizational benefits despite being technically implemented in an industry compliant way.

 To foster organizational adoption and ensure buy-in from departments, managers, training consultants, operators, and others, we recommend four activities inspired by [Prosci's ADKAR® model](https://www.prosci.com/methodology/adkar):